 Are the battles one on one, or do social mammals get their buddies?

 Typically, battles are one on one.
-However, in 2017 the only team is the Neanderthal Hunting Party, which will be a small group of hunters working together with Neanderthal technology.
+However, in 2017 there was a team: the Neanderthal Hunting Party, which was a small group of hunters working together with Neanderthal technology.
 In general, assume that the combatants represent the most prime-aged, healthy and strong specimen of that species.
 Also, just as in nature, there can occasionally be scientifically-grounded outside interference.

 Is the battle always to the death?